July 23, 2020

 Last Fail Cause: requested VPCI/VCI not available

 A workaround is to disable ILMI auto-configuration using the command cnfautocnf.
-With auto-configuration disabled, the ILMI slave does not start ATM layer parameter negotiation while ports come up.
-Instead, the ILMI slave uses the local configuration parameters.
+With auto-configuration disabled, the ILMI secondary does not start ATM layer parameter negotiation while ports come up.
+Instead, the ILMI secondary uses the local configuration parameters.
 The default state for auto-configuration is enabled.

 Cisco recommends that network administrators disable ILMI auto-negotiation on all Virtual Trunks.
 This feature should be left disabled until the network is upgraded to a release of MGX 3.0 that contains the fix for this anomaly.